Yhbv24/intro-project-3/README.md

    * Input: 6
    * Expected output: 1, 2, ping, 4, 5, ping

-5. Include step 5, and also return "pong" for numbers divisible by 5.
+5. Include step 4, and also return "pong" for numbers divisible by 5.
    * Input: 15
    * Expected output: 1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping

-6. Include steps 5 and 6, and also return "ping-pong" for numbers that are divisible by 15.
+6. Include steps 4 and 5, and also return "ping-pong" for numbers that are divisible by 15.
    * Input: 30
    * Expected output: 1, 2, ping, 4, pong, ping, 7, 8, ping, pong, 11, ping, 13, 14, ping-pong, 16, 17, ping, 19, pong, ping, 22, 23, ping, pong, 26, ping, 28, 29, ping-pong

+## Known Issues

+* Submitting without first resetting/refreshing page does not automatically empty the unordered list and output the new information; rather, it adds it to the previous output

 ## Licensing